-On July 30th, Maryland Congressman Chris Van Hollen introduced strong new federal legislation to combat climate change using a cap and dividend approach.
+On February 24th, 2015, Maryland Congressman Chris Van Hollen introduced strong new federal legislation to combat climate change.
 The bill, called the Healthy Climate and Family Security Act (H.R.
-5721), is a simple, fair, and built-to-last solution to cut carbon while boosting the income of virtually all U.S. families.
-The bill caps fossil fuels, requires energy companies to purchase pollution permits at auction, and returns 100% of the auction revenue in equal amounts to every U.S. resident with a Social Security number.
+1027), caps carbon pollution, requires fossil fuel companies to purchase pollution permits at auction, and returns 100% of the revenue in equal amounts to every U.S. resident with a Social Security number.
 Click here to call on your Representative in Congress to act.

 Stop Crude Oil-by-Rail in Baltimore